Complete Guide to Avoiding Home Title Theft

 Home title theft is a risk, but you can protect against it by keeping your identifying information secure.

-As the FBI explains, home title theft happens when someone transfers your property to them.
+Home title theft is a form of real estate fraud that happens when someone transfers your property to them.
 Using fake IDs and forged signatures or other nefarious techniques, scammers can actually get the title of your home changed so they become the new legal owners.

 The good news: You can protect against home title theft by taking some crucial steps to keep your identifying information secure.
 This guide will explain everything you need to know to do that, plus show you which of the best identity theft protection services help you monitor for home title theft.